Respect, Truth, Justice, Generosity and Forgiveness

 WILLIAM LOVELL SAFEGUARDING TEAM:

-Mrs Joanna Rose - Designated Safeguarding Lead (DSL)
+Mr Stuart Hutton - Designated Safeguarding Lead (DSL)

 Mrs Lynn Sharpe – Deputy Safeguarding Lead (DDSL)

 We explicitly address online safety as part of our balanced and varied curriculum.
 Guidance is delivered as relevant in lessons as well as through dedicated PSHE lessons.
-Although internet access in the school is strictly monitored to ensure that all students are safe, students are able to access a less filtered internet outside of school.
-Below are some links which include guidance for parents/carers and what to do if you have any concerns.
+Although internet access in the school is strictly monitored to ensure that all students are safe, students are able to access a less filtered internet outside of school; below are some links which include guidance for parents/carers and what to do if you have any concerns.

 USEFUL ONLINE SAFETY LINKS

 For parents and carers with resources for keeping children safe online

 Click the blue boxes below for information and advice about keeping children safe online

 Wellbeing and mental health support are a top priority at William Lovell C of E Academy.
 In keeping with our Christian ethos, we are committed to supporting our students in every aspect of their journey through school.
 We have a dedicated Wellbeing Team, comprising our Wellbeing Officer and two Wellbeing Mentors.
 These members of staff are trained and experienced in supporting students to express their worries, understand their feelings and work through any difficulties in school, and are able to identify issues that may require additional support in school and/or from outside agencies.
 Our SENDCo is a qualified Mental Health First Aider and is undertaking the Senior Mental Health Leadership Advanced Award.

 - Our SENDCO: Joanna Rose – Joanna.Rose@stickney.lincs.sch.uk